Global Hadamard form for the Green Function in Schwarzschild space-time: Introduction

 \section{Introduction}

-A fundamental object for the study of linear field perturbations of a curved space-time is the retarded Green function (GF) of the wave equation satisfied by the perturbation.
-Heuristically, the GF may be viewed as the value of the field at a space-time point resulting from the propagation of an `impulsive' source at a base point.
-The global --not just local-- behaviour of the GF is useful, for example, for determining the evolution of initial data via a Kirchhoff integral~\cite{Leaver:1986}, for determining the self-force acting on a particle that is moving on a background space-time via the MiSaTaQuWa equation~\cite{Poisson:2011nh} and for determining the response of a quantum ``particle detector"~\cite{Birrell:Davies} (in which case the Wightman function rather than the retarded Green function is used).
+A fundamental object for the study of linear field perturbations of a curved spacetime is the retarded Green function (GF) of the wave equation satisfied by the perturbation.
+Heuristically, the GF may be viewed as the value of the field at a spacetime point resulting from the propagation of an `impulsive' source at a base point.
+The global --not just local-- behaviour of the GF is useful, for example, for determining the evolution of initial data via a Kirchhoff integral~\cite{Leaver:1986}, for determining the self-force acting on a particle that is moving on a background spacetime via the MiSaTaQuWa equation~\cite{Poisson:2011nh} and for determining the probability of a quantum particle detector being excited by a field emitted by another detector~\cite{blasco2015violation,JACMK2019}.

-Based on the seminal work by Hadamard~\cite{Hadamard}, an analytic expression is known for the GF, $G_R(x,x')$, which is valid within a normal neighbourhood $\mathcal{N}(x)$ of the base space-time point $x$ (i.e., a region $\mathcal{N}(x)$ containing $x$ such that every $x'\in \mathcal{N}(x)$ is connected to $x$ by a unique geodesic which lies in $\mathcal{N}(x)$).
-In the case of a scalar field on a $(3+1)$-dimensional space-time, this Hadamard form is~\cite{friedlander}: \be \GFret(x, x') =[U(x,x')\delta(\sigma_4)+ V(x,x')\Hv(-\sigma_4)]\Hv_+(x,x'), \ee where $\delta$ and $\Hv$ are, respectively, the Dirac-delta and Heaviside distributions, $U$ and $V$ are smooth biscalars, and $\Hv_+(x, x')$ equals $1$ if $x'$ lies to the future of $x$ and equals $0$ otherwise.
-Here, $\sigma_4=\sigma_4(x,x')$ is Synge's world-function, i.e., one-half of the squared distance along the (unique) geodesic connecting $x$ and $x'$.
-Eq.(\ref{eqhada}) explicitly shows that, in a $(3+1)$-dimensional space-time, the GF has a Dirac-delta divergence at points $x'\in \mathcal{N}(x)$ that are connected to $x$ via a null geodesic.
+Based on the seminal work by Hadamard~\cite{Hadamard}, an analytic expression is known for the GF, $G_R(x,x')$, which is valid within a normal neighbourhood $\mathcal{N}(x)$ of the base spacetime point $x$ (i.e., a neighbourhood $\mathcal{N}(x)$ of $x$ such that every $x'\in \mathcal{N}(x)$ is connected to $x$ by a unique geodesic which lies in $\mathcal{N}(x)$).
+In the case of a scalar field on a $(3+1)$-dimensional spacetime, this Hadamard form is~\cite{friedlander}: \be \GFret(x, x') =[\U(x,x')\delta(\s)+ \V(x,x')\Hv(-\s)]\Hv_+(x,x'), \ee where $\delta$ and $\Hv$ are, respectively, the Dirac-delta and Heaviside distributions, $\U$ and $\V$ are smooth biscalars, and $\Hv_+(x, x')$ equals $1$ if $x'$ lies to the causal future of $x$ and equals $0$ otherwise.
+Here, $\s=\s(x,x')$ is Synge's world-function, i.e., one-half of the squared distance along the (unique) geodesic connecting $x$ and $x'$.
+Eq.~(\ref{eqhada}) explicitly shows that, in a $(3+1)$-dimensional spacetime, the GF has a Dirac-delta divergence at points $x'\in \mathcal{N}(x)$ that are connected to $x$ via a null geodesic.
+The first term, $\U\delta$, and the second term, $\V\Hv$, on the right-hand side of Eq.~(\ref{eqhada}) are usually called the `direct' and `tail' parts, respectively.